 8. Drilling holes or altering the structure of the dormitories in any way is

-9. Do not take furniture outside from the apartment.
+9. Do not take the furniture outside of the apartment.

-10. Installing shade in the balcony of the apartment or at the dorm's area is
+10. Installing shade in the balcony of the apartment or in the dorm's area is

-11. You should keep the apartment in appropriate and proper condition.
+11. You should keep the apartment in appropriate and proper conditions.